brjppru/linux-mint-brjed/README.md

 ## 🤖 Vanessa?

-- This is Linux Mint 21, codename Vanessa.
+- This is Linux Mint 21.1, codename Vera
-- Linux Mint 21 is a long term support release which will be supported until 2027.
+- Linux Mint 21.1 is a long term support release which will be supported until 2027
 - 🔭 linuxmint-21-cinnamon-64bit.iso

 # The end